top of page

 It's important to note that while these are generally accepted qualified expenses, it's always advisable to check with your specific 529 plan administrator to ensure compliance with the plan's terms and conditions and to verify that the expenses qualify under the IRS guidelines.
 Non-qualified expenses might incur taxes and penalties when using 529 funds.

-Here is a list of 529 accounts for your child by state: Open the right 529 account for your child.
+Here is a list of the best 529 college savings plans for your child by state: Open the right 529 account for your child.

 Automate, Because Adulting is Hard